 Melasma is a common skin problem that typically appears as brown or gray patches.
 It most commonly occurs on the face, especially on cheeks, the bridge of the nose, forehead, chin, and upper lip.
 However, melasma can also develop on parts of the body that receive sun exposure, including the forearms and neck.
 Although it is not yet clear what causes melasma, the American Academy of Dermatology suggests that sun exposure, a change in hormones, and irritating skincare products can all contribute to the development of the skin condition.
 Furthermore, women and people with darker skin complexions are more likely to develop melasma.

 Sun Damage Treatments

-Damage from UV rays can cause major changes in the skin’s appearance and structure, including thinner skin, drier skin, less elasticity, increase in wrinkles or sagging, and reduced production of collagen and elastin.
-At DermaHealth, we offer a wide variety of services to treat the skin conditions caused by sun damage.
+Damage from UV rays can cause major changes in the skin’s appearance and structure, including thinner skin, drier skin, less elasticity, an increase in wrinkles or sagging, and reduced production of collagen and elastin.
+At DermaHealth, we offer a wide variety of services to treat skin conditions caused by sun damage.

 Dermal Fillers & Collagen Stimulators

 Dermal fillers and collagen stimulators can help minimize the appearance of wrinkles caused by sun damage.
 They offer a nonsurgical approach to shaping, contouring, and adding volume to the face, hands, and other areas prone to wrinkles.
 Developed with safety and longevity in mind, dermal fillers offer superior versatility for both cosmetic and reconstructive treatment and are an ideal approach for those who want to minimize wrinkles without undergoing surgery.
 Further, sun damage (as well as other factors) can affect the skin’s ability to produce collagen.
 Many of our treatments not only fill areas where collagen has been lost, but they can also stimulate new collagen production.
 For more information, visit our Wrinkles service page.